 the spread of COVID-19.
 The towns and counties you drive through to

 get to specific trails may be closed due to local orders.
 Please

 follow all local health authority directives before venturing off.

 Brown’s Pass is situated in the Pike National Forest a few miles south of Fairplay, Colorado.
 This area of South Park is remote and far less traveled than other passes, making it a desirable destination for weekend overland exploration.
 Brown’s Pass features moderate climbs and descents, with several connected roads providing spectacular views above the timberline.
-The Motor Vehicle User Map (MVUM) shows the road open year-round, however due to elevation, it often becomes impassible during winter.
+Brown's Pass closes seasonally each year from January 1 to June 15th.

 From Denver, take Highway 285 past Fairplay and turn right on County Road 20 for approximately one mile, then turn right on County Road 658, marked as Brown's Pass.